ranma/arm-mcu/toolchain/README.txt

    for Linux, OpenBSD, and Windows (using Cygwin).
 The Linux, OpenBSD, and Windows releases are virtually identical in every respect.
-(This is the reason I created my own toolchain: I routinely flip back and forth among Linux, OpenBSD, and Windows development environments.)
+(This is the reason I created my own toolchain: I routinely flip back and forth among Linux, MacOS (with [1]Fink), OpenBSD, and Windows development environments.)

    My toolchain builds multilibs for the various Cortex-Mx devices, including hardware floating point for the Cortex-M4.
      __________________________________________________________________

-   Questions or comments to Philip Munts [1]phil@munts.net
+   Questions or comments to Philip Munts [2]phil@munts.net

    $Id$